opencast/opencast/docs/guides/admin/docs/modules/awss3distribution.md

 --------------------------------------------

 Currently we do not support publication to multiple distribution services simultaneously.
 This means that whichever workflow operation is *last* in the workflow will be the final publication.
-For example, if you workflow publishes to the local publication node, then to AWS, then the publication will be hosted in AWS once the workflow reaches a finished state.
-If those operations are reversed then your workflow will publish to AWS, and then replace the listing in the publication index with the publication hosted by your publication node!
+For example, if you were able to select both options for publishing to the Opencast Index with the default workflow you would end up with the data being hosted in AWS.
+This is because the default workflow has publication to the Opencast Media Module listed before publication to AWS.
+If these operations were reversed then the data would be hosted by the Opencast Media Module!
+In both cases the Media Module is still required since it hosts the publication index, however the load is significantly reduced when AWS is used to host the actual media.

 Migrating to S3 Distribution with Pre-Existing Data
 ---------------------------------------------------